PervasiveTouch/TouchVisualisation/README.md

 ## barplot.py
 Each row is represented by a bar plot, and each column corresponds to a bar.
 A filled bar indicates "untouched" status, while an empty bar represents "touched."
 This grid layout visualizes the sensor's status, with data displayed in the terminal.

+## heatmap.py
+The sensor grid is displayed as a heatmap with colored squares.
+Each color represents "no touch," with brighter shades indicating higher electrical capacitance values.
+Black squares indicate "touch" events.
+The data is output in the terminal.